 Single-family homes typically offer some space between the home and the closest neighbor, and this separation can equate to increased privacy for residents.
 In a townhouse, by contrast, the structure’s shared walls may mean that neighbors can hear your loud music, television, parties and even arguments.

-Townhouses often carry a lower price tag than comparable single-family homes, according to the financial website Money Crashers.
+Townhouses often carry a lower price tag than comparable single-family homes.
 In addition to the lower purchase price, townhouse owners may find themselves paying lower utility bills as a townhome’s shared walls help prevent heat loss.
-Though the lower initial purchase price may result in a more affordable mortgage payment, the homeowner association dues may offset these savings.
-Many townhouse associations charge monthly dues that can reach into the hundreds of dollars, so home buyers should carefully compare the overall expense before making a purchase.
+Though the lower initial purchase price may result in a more affordable mortgage payment, the homeowners' association dues may offset these savings.
+Many townhouse associations charge monthly dues that can reach into the hundreds of dollars, so homebuyers should carefully compare the overall expense before making a purchase.
 In addition, homeowners who hope to profit from the property’s appreciation while living in the home may prefer to pursue a single-family property, as townhouses tend to appreciate at a slower rate than detached dwellings.

 - Medioimages/Photodisc/Photodisc/Getty Images